Career Opportunities

 Knowledge, Skills & Abilities:

-- Applicants should be skilled and comfortable with the use of our current social media platforms: Instagram, Facebook, Beacons
+- Applicants should be skilled and comfortable with the use of our current social media platforms: Instagram, Facebook, Beacons, LinkedIn, LINE, etc.

 - Applicants should possess a strong interest in US-Japan Relations, cross-sector collaboration, youth empowerment, and leadership development